 This summer, get an education in freedom—and earn 4 college credits!

 Apply by May 15.
-To apply, send (1) a brief résumé and (2) a 2-paragraph essay on the importance of studying the American Founding to:
+To apply, submit (1) a brief résumé and (2) a 2-paragraph essay on the importance of studying the American Founding

 Do you want to understand where our freedoms come from?